Build your LCA

 Overview

-In Isometric Certify CO₂e fluxes are represented by components.
-Components are created from blueprints which specify how a CO₂e flux is calculated.
-For example, the emissions related to a truck journey can be represented with a component created from the blueprint Transport emissions which defines the CO₂e flux calculation as multiplying a distance, mass and emission factor.
+You can start your LCA from a pre-built template containing expected GHG source, sink or reservoirs (SSRs) based on the protocol your project is being certified against.
+This template can then be edited so that the LCA is specific to your project’s activities.
+Individual fluxes of CO₂e in an LCA are represented with components, which are created from blueprints that specify how the flux is calculated.
+For example, the emissions related to a truck journey can be represented with a component created from the blueprint Transport emissions which defines the emission calculation as multiplying a distance, mass and emission factor.

 Customizing the LCA